 Related Post: How to Live a Life That is Proactive Instead of Reactive

 #4.
 Avoid negativity.

 My 4th point is simple.
 Avoid negativity.
 This doesn’t mean run from it or quit your job because everyone is negative.
-What I am saying is that you should avoid watching the news and TV shows that are focused on negativity.
+I am saying that you should avoid watching the news and TV shows that are focused on negativity.
 Also, stop spending time with that friend/acquaintance in your life that are always negative.
-Instead, spend time with people who are positive.
+Instead, spend time with positive people.
 Avoid the news.
 Period.
 It’s 100% poison.
 If you watch shows on Netflix (who doesn’t?), make sure they contain a positive or educational message.
 Negativity is contagious; you’ll catch it quicker than you think.
 Avoid it.

 #5.
 Surround yourself with the right people.

 Don’t spend too much time with people who are overly negative.
 The foundation of all friendship is positivity.
 Make sure you’re around people who understand this.
 Yes, have difficult conversations when you need to, but focus on staying positive.
 Speak life to the friends God has blessed you with.
 I can tell you from experience, being around the right people makes a huge difference.